 Parks and Recreation

-- CLOSED: Campgrounds, community centers, playgrounds, active recreation facilities.
+- CLOSED: Community centers, playgrounds, pavilions, and active recreation facilities for organized play.

 - Continue household hazardous waste, tires and yard debris drop off and free mulch pick-up at the Solid Waste Management Facility, 7550 Apalachee Parkway.